Skip to content

 If you are just starting to sell services on WooCommerce and want the smallest possible stack that actually works, this is what I recommend:

-- Three Simple products for Starter, Growth, and Enterprise packages, each in the “Services” category
+2. Three Simple products for Starter, Growth, Enterprise packages, each in the “Services” category

-That covers Patterns 1 and 3 at zero added plugin cost beyond the invoice plugin and minimal setup time.
-Upgrade to booking or quote plugins when volume justifies them.
-And if you are still deciding between different service-selling plugins before committing to this stack, I compared the main options in my breakdown of WP Sell Services vs Jetonomy Services vs WooCommerce Bookings, which should save you a few hours of plugin-shopping.
+That covers Patterns 1 and 3 at zero added plugin cost beyond the invoice plugin, and minimal setup time.
+Upgrade to booking or quote plugins once volume justifies them.

 If you are moving off a platform like Upwork and want to understand the broader financial and operational picture of running your own service store rather than paying marketplace fees, I wrote a separate piece on how to move your freelance services from Upwork to your own WordPress site that walks through the revenue math and the client-acquisition implications.